 Since nonprofits have no tax liability, and RE-volv is a nonprofit serving other nonprofits, we don’t utilize the federal tax credit.
 This enables us to transfer ownership of the system to the nonprofit for free at the end of the lease.

 RE-volv is responsible for monitoring the system and maintaining the equipment for the duration of the lease, which includes managing all warranties with the installers and manufacturers.
 Solar modules are typically warrantied for 25 years, and rarely need to be replaced.
 Inverters, on the other hand, are typically warrantied for 10-15 years.
 However, our operations & maintenance package covers any issues with the equipment, so RE-volv will replace an inverter when needed.
-As provided in our lease, RE-volv is responsible to make all repairs in a timely manner.
+As stated in our lease, RE-volv is responsible to make all repairs in a timely manner.

-What happens if the nonprofit moves to a new location or sells the building?
+- What happens if the nonprofit moves to a new location or sells the building?

 There are several options when a building changes ownership.
 We can easily transfer the lease to the new owner, and the new owner would continue the lease as normal.
 Or, the nonprofit can use our early buyout option to pay-off the lease at a discounted rate, then include the solar system in the property valuation.
 On the other hand, if a nonprofit retains ownership of the building and leases the space to new tenants, the solar lease payments could be included in the new tenant’s property lease payments.

-What if the roof needs to be replaced after the system is installed?
+- What if the roof needs to be replaced after the system is installed?